Greene's College Oxford: Buildings

-Greene's Tutorial College has two buildings in Oxford, England:
+Greene's has buildings in the city centre of Oxford, near Pembroke College and Christ Church - two constituent colleges of the University of Oxford:

-Office: The college's administration building is based in the 17th century premises of 45 Pembroke Street.
+Main Office: The college's administration building is based in the 17th century premises of 45 Pembroke Street.

 Study Centre: Teaching and testing for students takes place at the college's study centre and exam halls at 97 St Aldate's Street.

-The Office and the Study Centre, although technically two separate buildings, are connected through a doorway and essentially form one building.
+The Main Office and the Study Centre, although technically two separate buildings, are connected through a doorway and essentially form one building.

 Curriculum

 The college provides preparation for British and international pre-university school-leaving qualifications.
 Students at Greene's are taught in one-to-one tutorials, the same teaching method practised by the University of Oxford and by the University of Cambridge.

+The school offers in-person and online tuition.
 Tutors set homework after every tutorial, go through it at the next tutorial, and write reports about performance, effort in class, and homework after every class.
 The majority of the tutors are Oxford graduates.

 Academic achievement

 According to the Independent Schools Inspectorate (ISI) in England, "the college exceeds expectations".
 Academic results are above national average and examination grades are mostly A* to B.